GlizzyChief/SillyTavern-1.8.4-fix/README.md

 - On mobile, streaming and adding a bot is hit-or-miss, as some messages fail to get sent, causing all kinds of issues.
 Until a fix is found, I advice sticking to non-streaming on mobile, although it can still work
 - Lately, Poe has been behaiving in a weird manner.
 Looks like general context windows for some bots have been decreased.
 Some bots still experience the reduced amount of available tokens
 - FlowGPT randomly banning sessions.
 Logging out and in again resolves it
+- Issues when using multiple cookies in Poe.
+Under investigation.

 ## Recent fixes/features